Using techniques to ease muscle tension and improve mobility

 • Enhances circulation

 To help your equine athlete perform to their optimum ability

 • As part of the regular maintenance routine

 • If you feel a change in performance – stiffness, reduced flexion, preference for one rein, loss of rhythm, uneven stride length, change in temperament

 What happens during a treatment ?

 The initial consultation consists of a visual assessment of horse – conformation, walk and trot up, plus information gathering with the owner/rider – case history, routine, reasons for the appointment.

-The massage session - I spend the first 5 – 10 minutes getting to know your horse and allowing it to get to know me, gently introducing the techniques.
-Some horses are shy and reserved needing more time to open up.
+The massage session - I spend the first 5 – 10 minutes getting to know your horse and allowing it to get to know me, Some horses are shy and reserved needing more time to open up.
 Others are more confident and ‘get into it’ straight away.
-Each is an individual so I listen to them to assess to best way forward.
+Each horse is an individual so I listen to them to assess to best way forward.
 It’s a two -way process.
-I then use a variety of techniques, using different pressure, to seek out and help reduce areas of tension.
+I then use a variety of techniques, using different pressures, to seek out and help reduce areas of tension.